apple/swift-algorithms/Guides/LazySplit.md

 `split(separator:maxSplits:omittingEmptySubsequences:)`.

-The `LazySequence` versions of those methods return an instance of `LazySplitSequence`.
-The `LazyCollection` versions return an instance of `LazySplitCollection`.
+The `LazySequence` versions of those methods return an instance of `SplitSequence`.
+The `LazyCollection` versions return an instance of `SplitCollection`.

-`LazySplitSequence` wraps the sequence to be split, and provides an iterator whose `next` method returns a newly-allocated array containing the elements of each subsequence in the split sequence in turn.
+`SplitSequence` wraps the sequence to be split, and provides an iterator whose `next` method returns a newly-allocated array containing the elements of each subsequence in the split sequence in turn.

-`LazySplitCollection` wraps the collection to be split.
+`SplitCollection` wraps the collection to be split.
 Its `Index` wraps a range of base collection indices. `startIndex` is computed at initialization.
-Subscripting a `LazySplitCollection` instance returns the slice of the original collection which is the subsequence of the split collection at the given index's position.
+Subscripting a `SplitCollection` instance returns the slice of the original collection which is the subsequence of the split collection at the given index's position.

 ### Complexity

-Iterating a `LazySplitSequence` instance is O(_n_) in time and space, since each subsequence returned is a newly-allocated array.
+Iterating a `SplitSequence` instance is O(_n_) in time and space, since each subsequence returned is a newly-allocated array.

-Iterating a `LazySplitCollection` instance is O(_n_) in time and O(1) in space, since each subsequence returned is a slice of the base collection.
+Iterating a `SplitCollection` instance is O(_n_) in time and O(1) in space, since each subsequence returned is a slice of the base collection.
 Since `startIndex` is computed at initialization, some or all of the time cost may be paid at initialization.
 For example, if the base collection contains no elements determined to be separators, it will be iterated entirely on initialization of the split collection, and all subsequent operations on the split collection, such as `index(after:)`, will have complexity O(1).